CodeYourFuture/SQL-Coursework-Week3/2-api/task.md

 - Add a new POST endpoint `/availability` to create a new product availability (with a price and a supplier id).
 Check that the price is a positive integer and that both the product and supplier ID's exist in the database, otherwise return an error.

 - Add a new POST endpoint `/customers/:customerId/orders` to create a new order (including an order date, and an order reference) for a customer.
-Check that the customerId corresponds to an existing customer or return an error.
+Check that the customerId corresponds to an existing customer or return an error.👍️

 - Add a new PUT endpoint `/customers/:customerId` to update an existing customer (name, address, city and country).